mtennekes/cols4all/README.md

 all” refers to our mission that colors should be usable for not just people with normal color vision, but also for people with color vision deficiency.
 Currently, this package contains palettes from several popular and lesser known color palette series.
-Own palettes series can be added as well.
+Users can also add their own palette series.

 Color palettes are well organized and made consistent with each other.
 Moreover, they are scored on several aspects: color-blind-friendliness,